 My name is Carter Neubieser, and I’m grateful to be serving our neighborhood on the City Council.

-• I ran because I love Burlington - this is the community where I graduated college, started my career, bought my first home, and where my partner Sophia and I are starting our family.
+I ran because I love Burlington - this is the community where I graduated college, started my career, bought my first home, where my partner Sophia and I are starting our family, and where I was lucky enough to get sober.

-As many folks know, I grew up seeing addiction and mental health challenges in my immediate and extended family - unfortunately I picked up some of those coping skills.
+I grew up seeing addiction and mental health challenges in my immediate and extended family - unfortunately I picked up some of those coping skills.
 Thankfully, at the age of 20, this community supported me as I got sober.
-Whether it was peers in recovery via a 12 step program or healthcare workers in the hospital, or all of my neighbors I’ve come to know better over the years.
+Whether it was peers in recovery, healthcare workers in the hospital, or the many neighbors I’ve connected with over the years, I had a support system that I will always be deeply grateful for.

 These challenges can make us feel overwhelmed and powerless.
 But this couldn’t be further from the truth.
 These problems didn’t fall from the sky - they are a result of human decisions and can be solved through better, more holistic choices.
 But this change will not happen until we demand better from our political leaders - we must come together as neighbors around a shared agenda that prioritizes working families, our planet, and those communities too often left behind by the political system.